Avgohil/fusion-care-alzheimer-ml/RESEARCH_REPORT.md

 ### 4.1 Interpretation of Results

 #### 4.1.1 Prakriti Classification Effectiveness
 The 92% accuracy in Prakriti classification demonstrates the feasibility of digitizing traditional Ayurvedic assessment methods.
 The rule-based approach, validated through machine learning, successfully captures constitutional patterns that align with traditional diagnosis methods.
+Detailed performance visualization is provided in the confusion matrix comparison (see `stage_1_prakriti_classification/data/confusion_matrix_comparison.png`).

 **Key Observations:**
 - Kapha constitution showed highest recall (94%), suggesting clear distinctive features
 - Vata constitution demonstrated highest precision (94%), indicating well-defined boundaries
 - Cross-constitutional misclassification was minimal (2-6%), supporting the validity of the approach
+- The confusion matrix visualization clearly demonstrates the strong diagonal pattern indicating accurate classification

 #### 4.1.2 Alzheimer's Risk Prediction Insights
 The 85% accuracy in risk prediction, with Prakriti as the second most important feature (18% importance), validates the hypothesis that constitutional analysis contributes significantly to predictive models.